cyber-Xnet/Triple-DES-Image-encryption/README.md

 # Triple-DES-Image-encryption
-Triple Des Image encryption using python in Googe colab.
+Triple Des Image encryption using python in Google colab.